bcarruthers/garnet/README.md

 ## Components

 Components are any arbitrary data type associated with an entity.

-### Data-oriented

-Entities and components are stored as a struct of arrays rather than an array of structs, sorted and in blocks of memory, making them suitable for fast iteration and batch operations.
+Combined with systems that operate on them, components provide a way to specify behavior or capabilities of entities.

 ### Data types